we-dad/InteriorDesigner/README.md

 | Wedad Almehmadi | Technology Manager |
 | Atheer Alshehri | Design & User Experience Manager |

-## My contribution

-Technology Manager and iOS developer.
-I owned the authentication and profile layer:
-Sign in with Apple and Firebase Auth, the dual-path signup flow for clients and designers, the designer profile editor, photo selection and upload to Firebase Storage with deletion, and the styles-and-fields taxonomy.
-See commits authored by `wee`.

 ## Getting started

 ```bash